 - if you or your family have any special circumstances, like ill health or disability

-The amount you receive will vary as each claim is looked at individually and depends on your circumstances and a specific length of time.
-Please tell us if your circumstances change, in writing, within one month so we can look at our decision and see whether your payment needs to be changed.
+If your circumstances change after you have been awarded a DHP you must notify us within one month so we can look at our decision and see whether your payment needs to be changed.

-If your application is successful, we'll pay your payment with any housing benefit you get.
+If your application is successful payment will be made into the bank account you have nominated or to your landlord if requested or if we feel it is in your best interest.
 We can let you know if you'll receive this payment before you start a tenancy with a landlord.

 How to appeal

-You can’t appeal against our decision but you can ask us to provide an explanation.
-If you disagree with the amount or period of the payment, you need to write to us at Revenues and Benefits, Plymouth City Council, PO Box 293, Plymouth PL5 9BZ within one month of the date of the decision letter and we’ll see if it needs to be changed.
+If you disagree with a decision you can’t appeal but you can ask us to provide an explanation.
+You will need to submit a general enquiry or write to us at Revenues and Benefits, Plymouth City Council, PO Box 293, Plymouth PL5 9BZ within one month of the date of the decision letter and we’ll see if our decision needs to be changed.